Golang range loop examples | For each loop tutorials

 Golang range loop example

-Syntax of the for with range loop is as follows.
+The syntax for the for each range loop is as follows:

 for key, value := range collection{